halvorboe/writings/posts/blogging-by-dummies/index.md

 ---
 title: "Blogging by dummies"
-date: "2020-01-12T17:25:45.460855"
+date: "2020-06-02T15:01:08.990690"
 description: ""
-views: 72
+views: 919
-draft: false
 ---
-A handful of times in the last five years, I&#39;ve tried to start a blog - and then consecutively failed.
-With this blog, that trend is going to change.
-At least that&#39;s the plan.
+A handful of times in the last five years I’ve tried to start a blog.
+Every single time I have face planted after the initial phase of setting up the blog.
+The hope is to change that trend with this attempt.

-You might have been in the same circle as me before.
-A sudden spurt of inspiration makes you start a blog.
-The first week is perfect, and everything is on the up-and-up.
-Then real life hits, and you realize that you don&#39;t have the time to blog.
+You might have been in the same situation before.
+A sudden spurt of inspiration makes you start a project that will take a lot of effort consistently.
+Usually, for me at least, everything is going well for about a week.
+After a week of everything being on the up-and-up real life hits.
+When real life hits you realize you never had time for the project, to begin with.

-That is the circle I&#39;m trying to break out of.
-And from my experience, the best way to break out of a repeating pattern is to not repeat the pattern.
-A post-mortem is a technique for that, so...
+Anyways, that probably be repeated with this attempt.
+If you are reading this that is a good sign - at least the server is still running.
+Increasing my chances even further is the fact that I’ll do a post-mortem below.
+Post-mortems have shown to drastically reduce the chances of repeated failures, I think...

-## Why did I fail before?
+## **Why did I fail before? **

+### **Implementing habits**

+Implementing new habits is significantly proven to be hard.

+Looking at the rate at which new year's resolutions fail - 8 out out 10
+- gives a decent picture of how hard it is.
+Most new year resolutions will be pretty simple in theory - like meditating every day or stop smoking.
+At the same time habits do not stick.

-Implementing new habits is scientifically proven to be hard.
-For example, the leading cause of death in the world right now is obesity.
+Another example would be the leading cause of death in the world right now - obesity.
+If changing habits were easy it would not be a problem.
-Obesity can be changed with two simple habits - eating healthy meals and exercising.
-Still, people are obese.
+People would just start eating healthy and exercising.
+At the same time, anyone who has ever been overweight knows that it is not that simple.
+Changing is hard.

+The main reason why changing is hard is that you have to “manually” change the habit for about 3 weeks before it becomes automatic.

+Going back to me the problem has been that I’ve never been able to stick to the habit long enough for blogging to feel natural.
+That is why I have committed to publishing an article every week.
+No matter how bad.

+Reading up on sticking to habits, committing publicly seems to be positively correlated with success.
+That brings me over to my next point...

+### **Getting feedback**

 The problem with implementing new habits is that you have to stick to them for about a month _manually_ before they become _automatic_.